X-Men: First Class: Filming

 The 1960s setting of X-Men: First Class, technologically inspired by the James Bond films of that era, also added to the international feel of the characters.
 Kinberg said the series was a major influence for the way they "did a cool job representing the period, in a way it still felt muscular and action-oriented", and Vaughn added that Magneto was his attempt to recreate Sean Connery's Bond in both style and the "badass, charming, ruthless and sweet" personality.
 The director said his goal was to "feel like a '60s Bond film, but with a little bit of reality it could be grounded in.
 I wanted there to be just a hint of this world of the mutants coming through.
 A mutant in this world having powers needed to be the equivalent of you or I sneezing, as normal as possible, at least until the humans start seeing it for the first time."
 At the same time, Vaughn tried to do the "bloody hard balancing" of modern and antique to recreate the 1960s in way it was "not so alien to the kids that it looked like a period piece."
 The director also tried to depict the era still in a realistic way, particularly "that '60s misogynist vibe" with women in skimpy suits, and MacTaggert's reliability as a CIA agent being questioned.
-There is also a nod to the 1950s and 60s in the scenes set in "Oxford University", starting with the "heterochromia scene".
-These are set in a pub called "the Eagle", next to the famous "Bridge of Sighs" in Oxford, but there is no such pub.
-This seems to be a reference to the Eagle pub in Cambridge, where Crick and Watson infamously announced their solution to the structure of DNA (in 1953), very relevant to the themes of the film.